 These tales represent my contribution, as an Asian-American and as a woman, toward that ultimate pressure on, and resistance to oppressive structures in every sphere.

 Kiyomi Appleton Gaines is a writer of fairy tales and other fantastical things.
 She is a Contributing Editor at Enchanted Conversation.
-She lives in New Orleans with her husband, and a snake.
+She lives in New Orleans with her husband, a one-eyed cat, and a snake.

 On Medium @kiyomi.a.gaines

 I have a newsletter now!
 If you enjoy my stories, if you want to support my writing, please sign up.
 If you subscribe to my Tiny Letter, you’ll stay with me, wherever I end up writing in the future, and I’ll send you previews of what’s coming up here.